-You may receive benefits if you have not performed industry employment for at least two years.
-You may also be able to roll over your account balance if you are working in the industry, but you have not worked for a participating employer for at least two years.
+You may receive benefits if you have not performed Industry Employment for at least two years.
+You may also be able to roll over your account balance if you are working in the industry, but you have not worked for a contributing employer for at least two years.

-2 You Become Disabled
+You Become Disabled